Financial planning tools and services to put you on the path to the future you want

 They say that what you don’t know won’t kill you.
-However, if you are misinformed about the costs of long term health care in retirement, you might not be able to afford the kind of care you would like to have when fighting to stay alive.
+However, if you are misinformed about the costs of long term health care in retirement, you might not be able to afford the kind of care you would like to have when wanting to stay alive.

 “The data from our complementary study dramatically demonstrated the huge disparity between what consumers think costs are and what they actually are, which is why it’s so important for families to educate themselves about the costs and plan ahead for how they will pay for those costs before it’s too late,” said Tom McInerney, president and CEO of Genworth.

 While we don’t seem aware of what healthcare costs are now, the bad news is that these expenses are getting higher every year.
 In fact, Genworth predicts another 66% increase in assisted living costs over the next 10 years.

 “Although the high cost of long-term care in America is considered the ‘new normal,’ it does not change the reality of what is certainly one of the biggest societal issues of our time: that at least 70 percent of Americans over age 65 will need some form of long term care services and support during their lives,” said McInerney.

-On the bright side, according to the Employee Benefit Research Institute 2019 Retirement Confidence Survey, two in three workers are confident in having enough money for a comfortable retirement.
-In addition, 23% of those surveyed said they were very confident.
+On the bright side, according to the Employee Benefit Research Institute 2021 Retirement Confidence Survey, 70% of workers are somewhat confident in having enough money for a comfortable retirement.
+In addition, 30% of those surveyed said they were very confident.
 In 2018, only 17% of those surveyed said they felt very confident.

 And, you won’t be turned out on the street if you can’t afford care.
 After you have used up existing assets, you can opt to receive Medicaid.
 Unlike Medicare, Medicaid will cover the costs of long-term care.

 Other households rely on family members to provide the needed care, but this decision should not be taken lightly.
-Caregiving can take a tremendous toll on the health and wealth of the caregiver.
+Care giving can take a tremendous toll on the health and wealth of the caregiver.

 Saving enough for retirement expenses seems daunting for most of us.
 But when you add in the costs of long term health care, the savings goals can seem insurmountable.